 As required by Section 14A of the Securities Exchange Act of 1934 and the corresponding SEC rules, the Company is seeking an advisory, non-binding shareholder vote from its Class A Shareholders with respect to compensation awarded to its named executive officers for 2023.
 On May 4, 2023, the Company's Class A Shareholders voted unanimously in favor of an annual, non-binding shareholder advisory vote on executive compensation and, in consideration of the outcome of the frequency vote, the Board determined to hold such advisory vote each year.
 The Company's executive compensation program and compensation awarded to its named executive officers are described under the heading "Executive Compensation" in this Proxy Statement.
-The Compensation Committee oversees the program and compensation awarded, adopting changes to the program and awarding compensation as appropriate to reflect the Company's circumstances and to promote the main objective of the program: to motivate talented employees in order to increase value for shareholders by facilitating long-term growth of the Company.
+The Compensation Committee oversees the program and compensation awarded, adopting changes to the program and awarding compensation as appropriate to reflect the Company's circumstances and to promote the main objective of the Company.
 If you are a Class A Shareholder, you may vote for or against the following resolution, or you may abstain.
 The Compensation Committee will consider the outcome of the vote, along with other relevant factors, in evaluating its executive compensation program.